Alvin-Leung/YelpCamp/README.md

 ```bash
 YELPCAMPDB=mongodb://localhost:27017/yelpcamp node app.js
 ```
 4. The application is set to listen for http requests on port 3000 by default.
 Open your web browser and go to http://localhost:3000/.
-You should see the blog application in your browser.
+You should see the application in your browser.

 ### Windows Setup